-Find out about lymphoedema after breast cancer treatment, including how you can help to prevent it and manage it.
+Find out about lymphoedema after breast cancer treatment, including how you can lower your risk of getting it and how to manage it.

-Lymphoedema is pronounced lim-fo-dee-ma and means long term swelling.
+Lymphoedema is pronounced lim-fo-dee-ma and means a build up of lymph fluid.

 The lymphatic system carries clear watery fluid called lymph, which drains out from the small blood vessels (capillaries) into the body tissues.